joshwadd/Vehicle_detection/README.md

 ## Data Set

 The key component to the object detection pipeline is a robust image classifier, capable of detecting if a given image contains a vehicle or not.
-To do this I train a binary classifer on a set
+To do this I train a binary classifer on a data

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjkxMDIwM119
+eyJoaXN0b3J5IjpbMTA5MDM3OTg4OV19
 -->